Don't Overpay for a Sony A100 Compact Flash Card (32GB Max)

 The UGREEN 4-in-1 card reader is what I use with my CF cards.

-The UGREEN reader is compatible with USB 3.0.
-Using the card reader will provide transfer rates that are much faster than what the Sony A100 can achieve.
+The UGREEN card reader is compatible with USB 3.0.
+Transfer speeds over USB 3.0 will be quicker than the Sony A100.

-The reader can read the following card types:
+The card reader can read these memory card types:

 • CompactFlash Cards